Tiamat-Tech/Awesome-Agentic-Reasoning/README.md

 - Open an issue to suggest additional papers or resources
 - Email us at twei10@illinois.edu, twli@illinois.edu, liu326@illinois.edu

-We regularly update the repository to include new research.
+We regularly update the repository to include new research works on agentic reasoning.

 ## 📝 Citation